Kremlin Gushes Over Elon Musk as Heroic ‘Russian Officer’

 “In fact, it is very positive that a person like Elon Musk is looking for a peaceful way out of the crisis,” Peskov said, adding that the proposals “deserve attention.”

-Moscow’s applause for Musk’s take comes just hours after Musk set off a firestorm on Twitter when he posted a poll asking if his followers agreed that Ukraine should be “neutral” and that Crimea—which Russia invaded and illegally annexed in 2014—should be given to Russia.
+Moscow’s applause for Musk comes just hours after he set off a firestorm on Twitter when he posted a poll asking if his followers agreed that Ukraine should be “neutral” and that Crimea—which Russia invaded and illegally annexed in 2014—should be given to Russia.
 Crimea, though, is considered a part of Ukraine, and world leaders have declared the referenda that took place there in 2014 illegitimate.

 Several of Musk’s proposals for a supposed peace deal parrot demands that Russia had made earlier in the war.
 Those talks disintegrated as Ukrainians gained momentum in the conflict.